 I used to have a minimum target of 6 hours.
 On the days in which I crossed 6 hours, I would check others’ logs and would try to compete with them in the hours.
 The icons for each person also change depending on the hours studied.
-There are world rankings too which is also kind of motivating.
+There are world rankings too, which is also motivating.

-Some people would feel like why bother so much and turn studying so complicated.
-I personally used to feel this like Gamifying studying and so was good for me and helped me secure a decent rank.
+Some people would wonder why bother so much and turn “studying” into something so complicated.
+I personally used to feel this like Gamifying studying, and so was good for me and helped me secure a decent rank.

 This app is fantastic!
 We started using it for internal medicine board exam preparation, and as you said, the gamification of studying is awesome.